#########################

 Alerts have dependency awareness.
 When a parent component fails (for example, a

-node goes down), inhibition rules in AlertManager suppress child component
+node goes down), inhibition rules in Alertmanager suppress child component

 alerts (for example, pods on that node) to avoid cascading alert storms.